selfdual-brain/phouka/readme.md

 **Remarks**

 1. `Demo1` instructs the engine to use a different random seed on ever run, so each time you start a simulation, you will see a different outcome.
-If needed, you can fix the seed in the `ExperimentConfig.randomSeed` parameter.
+If needed, you can provide the seed as the second command-line parameter.
 It is possible to re-run the exact same simulation by providing the random seed.
 This is why the random seed is printed on System.out at the beginning of the simulation.
 In case of bug reports, the experiment configuration and the seed are needed to replicate the problem.